G1OJS/G1OJS.github.io/pages/Airband Superregen Receiver Speaker Version 240410.md

 Unfortunately, this latter state would also arise when strongly modulated carriers are received, resulting in the squelch *closing* on strong audio (not good!), although (due to the fast time constants in the diode pump) this is confined to voice peaks only.
 To create a useable squelch circuit, all that is needed is a way to keep the squelch open across strong voice peaks.
 A simple capacitor across the base-emitter junction of Q103 is sufficient to do this, by providing a "pulse stretching" or monostable function which maintains the "squelch open" condition across voice peaks, and also provides a short (but not too long) "hang time" for the overall squelch action.

+Note - with R103 at 470k, Q103 doesn't fully saturate when the squelch is closed.
+This allows a small level of audio signal to pass the closed squelch, which can provide useful reassurance that the radio isn't missing any wanted signals.
+If this is not desired, change this resistor to about 100k and, to keep the "hang time" unchanged, change C104 to 22u.

 Number of components required is about 13.